morrownr/8821cu-20210916/README.md

 "Yes", with or without having to enter your password, you do have sufficient access rights.)

-DKMS is used for the installation.
+DKMS is used for the installation if available.
 DKMS is a system utility which will automatically recompile and reinstall this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.

 It is recommended that you do not delete the driver directory after installation as the directory contains information and scripts that you